Leema-Krishna-Murali/path-fm/README.md

 You can now run one of our `run*.sh` scripts to train your model (see Training section below), using the YAML config specified in that script.

-Once you have successfully completed model training (or have downloaded our pretrained checkpoint from INSERT_LINK_HERE), you can evaluate using [Kaiko.AI's eva framework](https://github.com/kaiko-ai/eva) and the [Mahmood Lab's HEST benchmark](https://github.com/mahmoodlab/HEST) (skip to the Evaluation section below).
+Once you have successfully completed model training (or have downloaded [our pretrained checkpoint](https://huggingface.co/SophontAI/OpenMidnight/blob/main/teacher_checkpoint.pth)), you can evaluate using [Kaiko.AI's eva framework](https://github.com/kaiko-ai/eva) and the [Mahmood Lab's HEST benchmark](https://github.com/mahmoodlab/HEST) (skip to the Evaluation section below).

 # Training